rdroe/nested-yargs/README.md

 The following example presumes some programming of the `request id` and `request name` modules the user would be expected to do.

-Suppose 'request age' is a user-defined module that accepts parameters and makes a GET http request in the background.
+Suppose 'request age' is a user-defined module command that accepts parameters and makes a GET http request in the background.

 ```bash
 nyargs > request id --user amit